kreslotim/Wall-SLAM/README.md

     *Here is a the graph without the filter:*
     ![noisy_example](https://github.com/kreslotim/Wall-SLAM/assets/73421792/e273c981-825e-441b-81e7-4f7f59a3de8a)

-    *Here it is with the filter (the lump present in [0,200] is the charging cable attached to the car with is not accidental and not present in the photo withe the observed obstacles):*
+    *Here it is with the filter (the lump present in [0,200] is the charging cable attached to the car with is accidental and not present in the photo with the observed obstacles):*
     ![filter_example](https://github.com/kreslotim/Wall-SLAM/assets/73421792/951d0479-695e-4062-83f1-0511c76d06bd)